microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The X-rays were filtered by 1 mm of aluminum and 0.2 mm of copper.
 For the visualization shown in panel A, we recorded projection images with a size of 3072 x 1944 pixels over a sample rotation of 360°, with one projection acquired at each 0.1° and 5 projections being averaged for noise reduction.
 Each projection image was exposed for 225 ms.
-This resulted in an isometric voxel size of 21 μm.
+This resulted in an isotropic voxel size of 21 μm.
 For the visualizations shown in panels B and C, the sample was rotated over totally 360° with one projection acquired at each 0.15° and 5 projections were averaged.
 In addition, two horizontally overlapping projections were stitched to one projection with a size of 4832 x 1944 px to increase the imaged sample volume.
 Each projection image was exposed for 225 ms.
-This resulted in an isometric voxel size of 9 μm.
+This resulted in an isotropic voxel size of 9 μm.

 ![**microAngioCT of the minipig mandibula.**
   Panel A displays the visualization of a right minipig hemimandible.